PrathameshMool/Tableau-Dashboard/Financial Complaints Dashboard Project/README.md

 The dashboard included a variety of charts and graphs, such as bar charts, pie charts, and maps, to represent data in an easy-to-understand format.
 It also included interactive features, such as filters and parameters, to allow users to customize the data displayed on the dashboard and focus on specific areas of interest.

-The complaint data used to populate the dashboard was sourced from the financial institution's internal complaint database.
 The data was cleaned and prepped for analysis using a combination of Excel and Tableau's data preparation tools.

 Overall, the financial complaints dashboard provides a valuable resource for the financial institution to monitor and track the volume and types of complaints received, as well as identify trends and areas for improvement.
 It also provides a transparent view of the institution's customer service and complaint resolution processes for external stakeholders, such as regulators and customers.